theomega/IMAP_DMS/README.md

 The Problem / The Motivation
 ===========================

-When searching for Document Managment Systems (DMS) you can find a large amount of commercial and open source projects.
+When searching for Document Management Systems (DMS) you can find a large amount of commercial and open source projects.
 Each of them has its unique feature set, but all of them missed some features I required and most of them where much to heavy.